 How to Negotiate Salary for Your Next Career Move

-- Keep a positive and upbeat tone throughout the conversation, and practice active listening.
+- Maintain a positive tone throughout the conversation and practice active listening.

 Do your research